JScislewski/APIcado/README.md

 # APIcado Client

-A desktop API client built with Electron and React, similar to Postman.
+A desktop API client built with Electron and React.

 ## Getting Started